wakatara/harsh/README.md

 - 2 coffees only
 - thanked someone

-Then, simply run `h` regularly, specify whether or not you did the habit (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!
+Then, simply run `h` regularly, specify whether or not you did the habit from the prompt (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!

 The consistency graph shows your last 100 days (though bi plan to make a flag at some point.)

 ```
     $ h
-    2018-09-15:
+    2020-01-05:
                     Meditated ━       ━ ━  ━━         ━    ━   ━ ━   ━━━━━━━━━━━   ━ ━   ━[y/n/s/⏎] y
         Cleaned the apartment ━──────                 ━──────           ━──────    •······[y/n/s/⏎] n
                Had a headache             ━  ━     ━━                  ━━   ━   ━━        [y/n/s/⏎] n